-- b.
-Internal budgetary allocations dedicated to supporting institutional engagement with the community: Describe whether the sources of these funds are permanent or temporary.
-Describe how budget shortfalls may have impacted funding for community engagement. - Resources demonstrate an institution's commitment to institutionalizing and sustaining community engagement.
-This question is asking about campus budgets dedicated to community engagement (not for any activity external to the campus (community-based) but for community engagement activity).
-It is asking not only about the center but also other units and activities that support community engagement.
-Is community engagement funded through operational funds (ongoing budget line items), through grant funding (temporary), or some combination of both, and if both, what is the mix?
+b.
+Describe the most recent internal budgetary allocations dedicated to supporting institutional engagement with the community and what has changed, if anything, with the budgetary allocations since the last classification.
+Describe whether the sources of these funds are permanent or temporary.
+Describe how budget shortfalls may have impacted funding for community engagement.

+Resources demonstrate an institution's commitment to institutionalizing and sustaining community engagement.
+This question asks about campus budgets dedicated to community engagement-not for any activity external to the campus (community-based) but for community engagement activity.
+It asks not only about the center but also other units and activities that support community engagement.
+Is community engagement funded through operational funds (ongoing budget line items), through grant funding (temporary) or some combination of both-and if both, what is the mix?
 Both public and private campuses have been impacted by financial challenges from the global COVID-19 pandemic in addition to the structural challenges of higher education funding generally.
 And as with the recent economic downturn, the impact has not typically been linear; perhaps cuts occurred and now finances are being restored or possibly not.
 If the funds are listed as temporary, explain if any plans are being made to have them become permanent.
-If budget shortfalls have been impacted, how is this being addressed so that the community engagement work can continue.
+If budget shortfalls have been impacted, how is this being addressed so that the community engagement work can continue?
 For example, a college experiencing a budget impact can seek ways to have other departments support community engagement work.
-This question provides the opportunity to discuss how community engagement is funded and the challenges that funding has faced. - Additionally, for some institutions, funding structures are connected to statewide funding.
+This question provides the opportunity to discuss how community engagement is funded and the challenges that funding has faced.
+Additionally, for some institutions, funding structures are connected to statewide funding.
 For the institutions that are affected by this, think about how state mandates or statewide funding affect the budget.
 Is engagement dependent on the financial support of the statewide chancellor's office, state legislature, endowments, grants, bond measures, or donations?
-How does that impact community engagement initiatives within the institution? - c.
-List any strategic fundraising efforts or external funding (grants) specifically undertaken to support community engagement and identify any specific endowments earmarked for community engagement. - This question is different from question "b" above; it is not asking about budgets and finances but, rather, about fundraising and grants.
-This is where you can provide evidence of community engagement being an explicit part of a campus capital campaign; where individual donors have contributed for the specific purpose of supporting community engagement either with one-time funds or through the creation of an endowment specifically for community engagement; or where the campus was successful in obtaining a grant specifically for community engagement activity.
-For institutions impacted by state funding, think about funding received by the state chancellor's office or state legislature to address a community engagement issue directly connected with the local community and/or initiatives (e.g., food insecurity, housing, education access). - 5.
-Describe how community engagement efforts have been impacted and shaped by recent local, national, and/or global events such as the COVID-19 pandemic, greater attention to racial and social justice, the crisis of decreasing trust in democracy and institutions, and natural disasters.
+How does that impact community engagement initiatives within the institution?

+c.
+As evidence provided for your earlier classification, you described strategic fundraising efforts and/or external funding (grants) specifically undertaken to support community engagement.
+For reclassification, describe the most recent strategic fundraising efforts and/or external funding (grants) specifically undertaken to support community engagement and identify any specific endowments earmarked for community engagement.
+This question is different from question "b" above.
+It is not asking about budgets and finances but rather about fundraising and grants.
+This is where you can provide evidence of community engagement being an explicit part of a campus capital campaign; where individual donors have contributed for the specific purpose of supporting community engagement; or where the campus was successful in obtaining a grant specifically for community engagement activity.
+For institutions impacted by state funding, think about funding received by the state chancellor's office or state legislature to address a community engagement issue directly connected with the local community and/or initiatives (e.g., food insecurity, housing, education access).

+5. Describe how community engagement efforts have been impacted and shaped by recent local, national, and/or global events such as the COVID-19 pandemic, greater attention to racial and social justice, the crisis of decreasing trust in democracy and institutions, and natural disasters.
 (Maximum word count of 500 words)